Cybecho/cybecho.github.io/content/posts/Ubuntu-How-to-install-notion/index.md

 # Ubuntu - How to install notion

 > **Summary**
-> To install Notion on Ubuntu, open the terminal and add the repository with the command
+> To install Notion on Ubuntu, open the terminal and add the Notion repository with the command

 ---